AdaCore/spark2014/docs/ug/spark_2014.rst

 container.
 As a consequence, if a container is modified, then so are all cursors attached to this container, which is contrary to the philosophy of modular verification in |SPARK|, hence the modification to separate cursors from containers.
-This modification also allows to use the same cursor with different containers.
+This modification also allows you to use the same cursor with different containers.
 In particular, it is useful to link elements associated to a list before and after a modification.
 Formal containers also provide three new functions per container type. ``Current_To_Last (C : Container; Cu : Cursor)